Flipboard: History

 On May 29, 2019, Flipboard disclosed a security breach that affected an unspecified number of users between June 2, 2018, and March 23, 2019, and April 21 and 22, 2019, where customer databases including information, such as encrypted passwords and access tokens for third-party services, were accessible to an unauthorized party.
 All passwords and authentication tokens for third-party services are being reset, although Flipboard noted that almost all passwords were hashed using the strong bcrypt algorithm (except for some using the insecure and obsolete SHA-1 algorithm, replaced by the service in 2012), and there was no evidence that the access to tokens was abused.

 In September 2021, Flipboard introduced a new personalisation feature to allow users to customise their For You page.
 When users open the app, they will see a "tune" icon where they can select topics they are interested in.
 This feature was added to combat doomscrolling and allow users to have greater control of what they see.

+In December 2023, Flipboard began a phased process of integrating with the Fediverse, using the ActivityPub protocol.

+In December 2024, Flipboard launched the Surf browser, an RSS feed reader and client for the Social Web, with initial support for the AT Protocol (used primarily by Bluesky) and ActivityPub (used primarily by Mastodon) protocols.

+Flipboard rolled out its latest iOS update 4.3.44 on Apr 2, 2025.